Read in 3 minutes

 - How To Install MariaDB on CentOS 7, Ubuntu 18.04, Debian 9

-All commands will be executed inside the MySQL shell as an administrative user (the minimum privilege required to create a new database is
+All commands are executed as an administrative user (the minimum privilege required to create a new database is

 CREATE) or with a root account.